 By generating phony TCP SYN packets from random IP addresses at a rapid rate, it is possible to fill up the connection queue and deny TCP services such as e-mail, file Transfer, or WWW to legitimate users.

 There is no easy way to trace the originator of the attack because the IP address of the source is forged.

-A TCP SYN flood is an attack based on bogus TCP connection requests, created with a spoofed source IP address, sent to the attacked system.
+A TCP SYN flood is an attack based on bogus TCP connection requests created with a spoofed source IP address and sent to the attacked system.
 Connections are not completed, thus soon it will fill up the connection request table of the attacked system, preventing it from accepting any further valid connection request.

 The source host for the attack sends a SYN packet to the target host.
-The target hosts replies with a SYN/ACK back to the legitimate user of the forged IP source address.
+The target host replies with a SYN/ACK back to the legitimate user of the forged IP source address.

 Since the spoofed source IP address is unreachable, the attacked system will never receive the corresponding ACK packets in return, and the connection request table on the